SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 # Getting SCS-compatible certification

-The conditions to become *SCS-copmatible* certified are defined in the [SCS standard 0004](/standards/scs-0004-v1-achieving-certification).
+The conditions to become *SCS-compatible* certified are defined in the [SCS standard 0004](/standards/scs-0004-v1-achieving-certification).

 Hints how the process is working in practice for existing certified